Financial operations for modern hardware

 When finance teams can connect their data together, they see meaningful value: more revenue, faster cash, productivity savings, cost savings, and more.
 That’s why we built Hardfin.
 We knew financial operations was broken for the equipment industry, where the financial stack is complicated and essential.
 But we also saw what was possible—a complete system to manage your hardware financial operations.

-Whatever model you’re offering—hardware as a service (HaaS), machine as a service (MaaS), device as a service (DaaS), equipment as a service (EaaS), robots as a service (RaaS)—making billing successful is easy… if you have the right tools.
+Whatever model you’re offering—hardware-as-a-service (HaaS), machine-as-a-service (MaaS), device-as-a-service (DaaS), equipment-as-a-service (EaaS), robots-as-a-service (RaaS)—making billing successful is easy… if you have the right tools.
 We help hardware manufacturers connect Sales and Finance to turn assets into cash faster—offering complex sales programs without the usual billing headaches.

 From a finance leadership perspective, Hardfin means leadership no longer has to keep both the operational and the strategic in manual models: we provide a unified view of both summary information for the business and detailed financial operations for each asset.